FDA approved for more than 25 years

 According to the FDA’s documentation for Propecia, these common side effects were reported by 1.2 to 1.8 percent of men who used the medication in clinical trials.

-Although uncommon, other adverse effects have been reported with Proscar (the prostate enlargement medication).
+Although uncommon, other adverse effects have been reported with Proscar (the finasteride medication for enlarged prostate).
 This includes male breast enlargement (gynecomastia) and breast tenderness or pain, which could create a male breast cancer risk.

-Finasteride has also been linked to testicular pain, depression and infertility.
+Finasteride has also been linked to testicular pain, depression, and infertility for some men.

 In rare cases, Propecia can cause allergic reactions.
 If you experience any of the following symptoms, seek medical care as soon as possible: